-Over the past 25 years, a significant reduction in imported water use has occurred within the West Basin service area.
 The District's ongoing investments in recycled water and conservation programs continue to boost overall reliability, while reducing the region's dependence on imported water supplies.
+In 2022, demand dipped below 100,000 acre-feet, the lowest demand on record for West Basin.